Current Deakin Students

 To access your official course details for the year you started your degree, please visit the handbook

 Gain a competitive business foundation with global application.
-Through Deakin's Bachelor of International Studies/Bachelor of Commerce, you'll develop your understanding about the international forces shaping government, business and communities, and gain skills to analyse and interpret these forces.
+Through Deakin's Bachelor of International Studies/Bachelor of Commerce, you'll develop your understanding of the international forces shaping government, business and communities, and gain skills to analyse and interpret these forces.

 Take your business ideas to the world stage.
-You'll develop knowledge and capabilities and gain insights through valuable overseas study experiences.
+You'll develop knowledge and capabilities and gain insights through valuable international experiences.

 You’ll commit to an exciting international learning program, either as a student at one of our university exchange partners or in an approved internship.
 Develop your understanding of foreign governments, businesses and communities on the ground, and immerse yourself in the culture while you’re there.

 This course will equip you with a solid foundation in business, and the international context you need to live and work anywhere in the world.

 Choose a major commerce sequence that reflects your specialised passion:

 - human resources management